pokt-network/smt/MerkleSumTree.md

 #### Binary Sum Digests

-The following diagram shows the structure of the digests of the nodes within the tree in a simplified manner, again only the `sumLeafNode` objects have a `sum` field but for visualisation purposes the sum is included in all nodes.
+The following diagram shows the structure of the digests of the nodes within the tree in a simplified manner, again none of the nodes have a `sum` field, but for visualisation purposes the sum is included in all nodes with the exception of the leaf nodes where the sum is shown as part of its value.

 ```mermaid
 graph TB